Ski: 2022-2023 Faction La Machine Max, 186 cm

 Shape / Rocker Profile

-Overall, La Machine looks a bit like a really wide version of the Faction Dictator 4.0 or Agent 4.0.
-Unlike some super-fat skis like DPS Lotus 138 and Armada ARG II, La Machine is not that drastically tapered through its tips and tails.
-It definitely has a shorter effective edge than Faction’s narrower Dictator and Agent skis, but I suspect that La Machine’s fairly long (relative to many similarly wide skis) effective edge will make for a more predictable ride if / when you encounter some firmer conditions.
-On the flip side, we’re curious to see just how surfy / loose / drift-y La Machine feels in deep pow.
+Overall, La Machine Max looks a bit like a really wide version of the Faction Agent 4.0.
+Unlike some super-fat skis like DPS Lotus 138 and Armada ARG II, La Machine Max is not that drastically tapered in its tips and tails.
+It definitely has a shorter effective edge than Faction’s narrower Dancer and Agent skis, but we suspect that La Machine Max’s fairly long (relative to similarly wide skis) effective edge will make for a more predictable ride if / when you encounter some firmer conditions.

-La Machine’s rocker profile is less traditional.
+La Machine Max’s rocker profile is less traditional.
 It is a full reverse-camber ski, with no camber underfoot and a fairly short “flat” section around the middle of the ski.

-So, this is a ski with fairly tapered tips and tails and very deep rocker lines.
+So, this is a pretty tapered ski with very deep rocker lines.
 But given its girthy dimensions, it doesn’t have as radical a shape or rocker profile as some might expect, and we’re really curious to see how that plays out both in terms of maneuverability in deep pow and versatility in less ideal conditions.

-Here’s how we’d characterize the flex pattern of La Machine:
+Here’s how we’d characterize the flex pattern of La Machine Max:

 In Front of Toe Piece: 8.5-9.5